bethmij/Hostel-Management-Hibernate/readme.md

 ![image](./Screenshot/Screenshot%20(478).png)

--Here you can register a new student
+- Here you can register a new student

 ![image](./Screenshot/Screenshot%20(466).png)